Double tee: Bridges

 Prefabricated bridge designs have been used in many bridge constructions to reduce the construction time.
 In the United States, there are efforts to come up with Prefabricated Bridge Elements and Systems in many states.
 Double tee structure is an alternative for short to medium spans between 40 and 90 ft.
 There are many standards such as double-tee beam of Texas Department of Transportation and the Northeast Extreme Tee (NEXT) Beam of the Northeast.

 A benefit of using double tees for bridge replacements is to shorten the construction time.
 Texas has a goal of shortening short-span bridge replacements to one month or less instead of 6 months in traditional bridge constructions.

 NEXT Beam development started in 2006 by the Precast/Prestressed Concrete Institute (PCI) North East to update regional standard on Accelerated Bridge Construction (ABC).
 The NEXT Beam design was inspired by double-tee designs that have been used to build railroad platform slabs.
-The use of double tees with wide flange allows to have less number of beams and to have them stay in place to form the deck, resulting in a shorter construction time.
+The use of double tees with wide flange permits fewer beams and to have them stay in place to form the deck, resulting in a shorter construction time.
 The first design was introduced in 2008 called "NEXT F" with 4 in flange thickness requires 4 in topping.
 This was used for the construction of the Maine State Route 103 bridge that crosses the York River.
 The seven-span 510 ft long bridge was completed in 2010 as the first NEXT Beam bridge.
 The second design was introduced in 2010 for Sibley Pond Bridge at the border of Canaan and Pittsfield, Maine.
 The design was called "NEXT D" with 8 in flange thickness that does not require deck topping, allowing the wearing surface to be applied directly on to the beams.
 The combination of F and D called "NEXT E" was introduced in 2016.

 Concerns of using double tees in bridge constructions include bridge deck longitudinal cracks.
 As the connection points between the double tee beams are longitudinally along the traffic flow, any lateral movements of double tees can cause the road surface to crack longitudinally.
 These include differential rotation of double-tee flanges that can cause asphalt surface to raise or crack.
 A separation of the flanges can cause asphalt to sag into the gap forming a reflective crack.
 To reduce these problems, many methods have been developed to manage the lateral connections of the double tees.
 The materials used in the connections are backer rods, steel bars, welded plates, and grouts.